Safety board asks helicopter makers to install 'black boxes'

 Sikorsky manufactured the helicopter that crashed in January near Calabasas, California, killing Bryant, his daughter and seven others.
 It did not have black boxes.
 If it did, “that would have helped us significantly in this investigation and other investigations,” NTSB member Jennifer Homendy said days after the crash.
 "It is something we have recommended several times over a number of years.”

-Data recorders have been required on medical helicopters since 2018, and pressure was growing to expand that requirement to other helicopters even before the Bryant crash, which is still under investigation.
+Pressure was growing on FAA to require recorders on more helicopters even before the Bryant crash, which is still under investigation.

 The top Senate Democrat, Charles Schumer of New York, urged the FAA to require the devices last year after a helicopter crashed on the roof of a Manhattan skyscraper, killing the pilot.
 Schumer called the FAA’s inaction “cause for serious concern.”